nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 ## 4.1 - Query data on S3 compatible object storage with OPENROWSET

-In this activity, you will copy data into your s3 bucket, configure SQL Server to use Polybase to query data stored in s3 compatible object storage.
+In this activity, you will copy data into your s3 bucket and configure SQL Server to use Polybase to query data stored in s3 compatible object storage.

 ## **Copying source data into your S3 bucket on FlashBlade**

-In this activity you will copy source data into your FlashBlade.
+In this activity, you will copy source data into your FlashBlade.
 You will use this data as part of the upcoming data virtualization activities below.

 - [ ] On your desktop, open S3 Browser.